mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 ## Multi-column layout

-The multi-column layout module gives us a way to lay out content in columns, similar to how text flows in a newspaper.
+The Multi-column layout module gives us a way to lay out content in columns, similar to how text flows in a newspaper.
 While reading up and down columns is less useful in a web context as you don’t want to force users to scroll up and down, arranging content into columns can be a useful technique.

 To turn a block into a multicol container we use either the [column-count](https://developer.mozilla.org/en-US/docs/Web/CSS/column-count) property, which tells the browser how many columns we would like to have, or the [column-width](https://developer.mozilla.org/en-US/docs/Web/CSS/column-width) property, which tells the browser to fill the container with as many columns of at least that width.